gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 ## Functional Influence

-Gapotchenko.FX has a strong influence from functional languages and paradigms, so it's important to keep that in mind when we study its main `Gapotchenko.FX` module.
+Gapotchenko.FX has a strong influence from functional languages and paradigms, so it's important to keep that in mind when studying `Gapotchenko.FX` module.

 Some concepts may seem a bit odd at first look.
 However, they allow to reap the _great_ benefits.
 Let's see how and why that happens.